vectorgrp/sil-kit/docs/api/rpc.rst

 * The ``RpcCallResultEvent::resultData`` member is only valid if ``callStatus == RpcCallStatus::Success``.
 * If the RPC server receives a call but does not have a valid call handler, the RPC client will receive an ``RpcCallResultEvent`` with ``callStatus == RpcCallStatus::InternalServerError``.
+* If the RpcServer does not reply within the specified timeout of |CallWithTimeout|, the CallReturnHandler is triggered immediately with ``RpcCallStatus::Timeout``.

 Usage Example
 ~~~~~~~~~~~~~